-When the railroad began to reach this part of the west, a man named Lewis Kingman surveyed the route between Albuquerque, New Mexico and Needles, California in 1880.
+When the railroad began to reach this part of the west, Lewis Kingman surveyed the route between Albuquerque, New Mexico, and Needles, California, in 1880.
 The new railroad, when it arrived, would closely parallel Beale’s old wagon road.
-Later when Route 66 came barreling through; it too would closely follow this historic path.
+Later, when Route 66 came barreling through, it too would closely follow this historic path.

 In 1882, a settlement cropped up along the railroad tracks that soon had a rooming house and a couple of stores.
 The fledgling town was named after Lewis Kingman, the railroad surveyor.
-A year later the railroad tracks were complete and more new businesses began to pop up, including a hotel and several tent buildings housing a restaurant, a saloon, and a mining operations office.
+A year later, the railroad tracks were complete.
+More new businesses began to pop up, including a hotel and several tent buildings housing a restaurant, a saloon, and a mining operations office.
 Soon a post office was also established.

-The Mohave County Miner, once the biggest critic of moving the county seat to Kingman, gave in to economic reality and made the move from to the new county seat of Kingman.
+The Mohave County Miner, once the most prominent critic of moving the county seat to Kingman, gave in to economic reality and made a move to the new county seat of Kingman.
 Though once the most important town in Mohave County, Mineral Park is a ghost town.

 In 1909, the Hotel Brunswick was established by John Mulligan and John W. Thompson, which competed with the Hotel Beale.
 It was the first three-story building in the county and surrounding area.
-This hotel quickly earned a reputation of providing upscale services with Waterford crystal stemware, solid brass beds, and telephones in every room.
-In 1912, the partners got into a disagreement and a wall was built to create two separate hotels with one having 25 rooms and a bar, while the other also had 25 rooms and a restaurant.
+This hotel quickly earned a reputation for providing upscale services with Waterford crystal stemware, solid brass beds, and telephones in every room.
+In 1912, the partners got into a disagreement, and a wall was built to create two different hotels, with one having 25 rooms and a bar, while the other also had 25 rooms and a restaurant.
 In the 1960s, the dividing walls were brought down.
 In 1997, new owners renovated the building and operated it as a bed & breakfast hotel.
-In 2012, the building was sold to Swiss real-estate investor, Werner Fleischmann, who is renovating the building in phases.
+In 2012, the building was sold to Swiss real-estate investor Werner Fleischmann, renovating the building in phases.

-During the early 1920s local miners, cowboys, and businessmen mingled with railroad passengers and motorists traveling the National Old Trails Highway at the Hotel Beale.
-One of the miners, employed at the Katherine Mines that frequented the Beale on his visits to Kingman was an adventuresome young man by the name of Louis L’Amour.
-The landscapes and people he encountered during his time in Kingman would season his epic stories of life on the western frontier.
+During the early 1920s, local miners, cowboys, and businessmen mingled with railroad passengers and motorists traveling the National Old Trails Highway at the Hotel Beale.
+One of the miners employed at the Katherine Mines that frequented the Beale on his visits to Kingman was an adventuresome young man named Louis L’Amour.
+The landscapes and people he encountered in Kingman would season his epic stories of life on the western frontier.

-By the end of World War I, mining had dropped off and Kingman began to suffer.
-However, the next few years saw a revival of the mines and traffic increased through the city on Route 66.
-Soon, cafes, motels and service stations began to crop up along the Mother Road.
+By the end of World War I, mining had dropped off, and Kingman began to suffer.
+However, the next few years saw a revival of the mines, and traffic increased through the city on Route 66.
+Soon, cafes, motels, and service stations began to crop up along the Mother Road.
 Today, several of these early icons can still be seen in Kingman.
-A visit to the old powerhouse, which has been converted to a Route 66 Museum and visitor’s center, is a must.
+A visit to the old powerhouse, converted to a Route 66 Museum and visitor’s center, is a must.
 The Powerhouse building is also home to Arizona’s Route 66 Association.